schmittjoh/JMSPaymentCoreBundle/Resources/doc/guides/accepting_payments.rst

 .. tip ::

-    If you're wondering what a ``PaymentInstruction`` is, take a look at :doc:`The Model <model>`, though you don't strictly need to understand it to follow the instructions below.
+    If you're wondering what a ``PaymentInstruction`` is, take a look at :doc:`The Model </model>`, though you don't strictly need to understand it to follow the instructions below.

 Here's the full code for a minimal ``Order`` entity: